Bangladesh Awami Matsyajeebi League

-Bangladesh Awami Matsyajeebi League (বাংলাদেশ আওয়ামী মৎস্যজীবী লীগ) is the fisherman wing of Bangladesh Awami League (BAL).
+The Bangladesh Awami Matsyajeebi League (বাংলাদেশ আওয়ামী মৎস্যজীবী লীগ) is the fisherman wing of the Bangladesh Awami League.
 It was established on 22 May 2004.

 History

-On 22 May 2004, the Awami Matsyajeebi League was established as a fisherman organization with the slogan as “Oikya Karma Pragati”.
+On 22 May 2004, the Awami Matsyajeebi League was established as a fisherman organization with the slogan "Oikya Karma Pragati".

-On 2019, Matsyajeebi League officially became an associate organization of the Awami League.
+In 2019, Matsyajeebi League officially became an associate organization of the Awami League.
 The Matsyajeebi League formed a committee and held a council and finally got approval.
-A new 11-member committee and leadership of Matsyajeebi League was also declared.
+A new 11-member committee and leadership of the Matsyajeebi League was also declared.

-In April 2024, Faridpur District unit of Awami Matsyajeebi League distributed Eid gifts among underprivileged people.
+In April 2024, the Faridpur District unit of the Awami Matsyajeebi League distributed Eid gifts among underprivileged people.

-In September 2024, it was reported that a local Matsyajeebi League leader, identified as Lizon Mollah was killed in Narsingdi Sadar Upazila.
+In September 2024, it was reported that a local Matsyajeebi League leader, identified as Lizon Mollah, was killed in Narsingdi Sadar Upazila.

-In September 2024, Bangladesh Police arrested Sajjad Islam Matabbar, the general secretary of Tangail District unit of Awami Matsyajeebi League, Sajjad was accused of being connected to a shooting incident that attempted to suppress student protestors, killing 1 in 4 August 2024.
+In September 2024, Bangladesh Police arrested Sajjad Islam Matabbar, the general secretary of the Tangail District unit of the Awami Matsyajeebi League.
+Sajjad was accused of being connected to a shooting incident that attempted to suppress student protestors, killing 1 on 4 August 2024.